 You can email us about alters (or other stuff) at – RevelensLightAlters@gmail.com

 Pricing varies quite a bit from alter to alter.
 Since every alter can be completely unique, it’s hard to give an exact price without details.
-But, if you’d like to check out some general rates, you can get a pretty good idea here.
+But, if you’d like to drop us a note about your plans, we can go from there.

 We’re located in Maine, USA.
 For domestic commissions, standard shipping is generally $3 USD.
 When it comes to shipping cards out of the USA, shipping is usually in the range of about $14 USD.

 It really depends.
 We pretty much always have a decent line-up of commissions going at any given time, so delays can vary, but we try not to get scheduled out too much more than a few months.
 For simple, single card commissions, we can sometimes squeeze them in sooner.
 When you contact us about alters, we’ll let you know about how much of a wait there is!